s-c-p/c-pl-a/journaling.md

 Now, first thing in the morning, start writing down whatever comes to mind about those things.
 I often get ideas for articles I’m going to write while doing these thought-dumps.

+Theta state is an optimal mental state where radical behavior modification can occur, such as overcoming drug or alcohol addiction.
+Moreover, Theta is where super-learning can occur.
+As Dr. Joseph Murphy explains in, The Power of Your Subconscious Mind, “You avoid conflict between your conscious and subconscious in the sleepy state.
+Imagine the fulfillment of your desire over and over again prior to sleep.
+Sleep in peace and wake in joy.”

 (* other paragraphs in this unit are also nice *)

+## Goal Setting

+1. How to continually re-wire your subconscious.
+    * high
+    * specific
+    * quantifiable

+2. The importance of setting numeric goals and having specific dates associated with the achievement of those goals.

+3. The psychology of "confidence," and that it is an effect or byproduct, not a cause.
+Confidence is the result of past performance.

+use productivaction in tandem with

+## Forcing Functions